Margaret Harmon

 * Sections on technique, equipment, avoiding injuries, and trail etiquette for all serious birder-watchers.

-* Everything we need to determine and celebrate our Personal Birding Style.
+* Everything we need to celebrate our Personal Birding Style

 The Man Who Learned to Walk In Shoes That Pinch, Contemporary Fables by Margaret Harmon

 These sixteen fables explore crucial issues of personhood--becoming a separate individual, creating healthy relationships, building our health and career and fortune.
-The endearing characters are fabulous animals in that primeval forest that never quite existed, and humans we'd love to meet.
+The endearing characters are fabulous animals in that primeval forest that exists forever, and humans we'd love to meet.

 A "beautiful young Elephant" marries a "well-established Rhinoceros," and they both have plans for each other.
 But as they live together, day after long hot day, they realize why they fell in love . . . and why they feel betrayed.
 Angry and hopeless, they need precisely the talents they both brought and sought on their wedding day.